 - General employment information and benefits,

 - Salary and pay periods,

 - Tax, immigration (I-9),

 - Retirement, insurance, and health forms.

 An employee will not receive a paycheck unless he or she has completed the sign-up process and all necessary forms, excluding the health certificate.
-Health certificates must be on file before a second paycheck can be issued.
+Health certificates must be on file within 30 days of employment.

 ✓ Work Week